 More Patients Visiting Fewer ER Facilities

 Chest pain, abdominal pain, broken bones, upper respiratory infections, back pain, skin infections, foreign objects in the body, and headaches are some of the most common reasons that people seek help at an emergency room.
 When you are severely ill or critically injured, you expect that you will receive prompt and proper care at the ER.
 Unfortunately, many people have learned the hard way that these expectations are misplaced.
 Emergency rooms are not always well staffed or well run.
-When processes break down, mistakes can be made, and the patients often suffer the consequences.
+When processes break down, mistakes can be made, and the patients often suffer from medical malpractice.